Frequently asked questions

 Do you sell your stained glass patterns?

-I don't sell my stained glass patterns.
-I put many hours into my designs - they're very much part of what I do, and my style - and so they're only ever for my own use.
+I don't sell my stained glass designs, no. I put many hours into my designs - they're very much part of what I do, and my style - and so they're only ever for my own use.

 Do you teach fused glass in person, or offer online courses?